 Event type: Training Event for Teachers

-University of Cambridge International Examinations is holding Stage 2 Intermediate Professional Development Courses, for teachers of the Cambridge AS/A Level Mathematics (9709) Cambridge International A Level Physics (9702) Cambridge International A Level Literature in English (9695)
+University of Cambridge International Examinations is holding Stage 2 Intermediate Professional Development Courses, for teachers of the following Cambridge syllabuses: Cambridge International A Level Mathematics (9709) Cambridge International A Level Physics (9702) Cambridge International A Level Literature in English (9695)

 Who are the courses for?

 Stage 2 courses are designed for teachers who have been teaching the Cambridge syllabus for at least one year.
 Stage 2 courses are not suitable for teachers new to the Cambridge syllabus.